Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ### Task 3: Frame the Scenario

 This task will help to define the real-world challenge and success criteria for enhancing the chosen application using GitHub Copilot.
-Participants will apply Copilot to refactor code, automate tasks, and improve the developer experience.
+You will apply Copilot to refactor code, automate tasks, and improve the developer experience.

 #### Scenario Context